easybuilders/easybuild-docs/docs/submitting-jobs.md

 An integer value specifying the maximum walltime for jobs (in hours) can be specified via `--job-max-walltime` (default: 24).

-For easyconfigs for which a reference required walltime is available via the `build_stats` parameter in a matching easyconfig file from the easyconfig repository (see [Easyconfigs repository (`--repository`, `--repositorypath`)][easyconfigs_repo]), EasyBuild will set the walltime of the corresponding job to twice that value (unless the resulting value is higher than the maximum walltime for jobs).
+For simpleconfigs for which a reference required walltime is available via the `build_stats` parameter in a matching simpleconfig file from the simpleconfig repository (see [Simpleconfigs repository (`--repository`, `--repositorypath`)][simpleconfigs_repo]), SimpleBuild will set the walltime of the corresponding job to twice that value (unless the resulting value is higher than the maximum walltime for jobs).

 If no such reference walltime is available, the maximum walltime is used.